pawod/gis-berlin-rents/README.md

 - USER_AGENT: The user agent string to be used for the web crawler.
 - DOWNLOAD_DELAY = The delay in seconds in between crawling each page
+- PAGE_START = The page number to start crawling at
-- NUM_PAGES = The number of pages to be crawled
+- PAGE_END = The number of the last page to be crawled

 The remaining variables should not be changed unless the crawler needs to be adapted to reflect changes of the website to be crawled.